Henry Winder: Life

 Winder married the widow of William Shawe of Liverpool, and educated her son William Shawe, afterwards of Preston.
 On taking him in 1740 to study at Glasgow, he received the diploma of D.D.

 In September 1746 Winder suffered a stroke of paralysis, and never again entered the pulpit, though he preached twice from the reading-desk in January 1747, and occasionally assisted at the sacrament in that year.
 John Henderson (d.
 4 July 1779), who took Anglican orders in 1763, and was the first incumbent of St. Paul's, Liverpool, became his assistant and successor.
 Winder's faculties failed, and he died on Sunday 9 August 1752.
 He was buried on the south side of the churchyard of St. Peter's, Liverpool (now the cathedral); the memorial stone was earthed over when the churchyard was laid out as a garden.
 Henderson preached his funeral sermon.
-He outlived his wife, and left no issue.
+Winder outlived his wife, and left no issue.

 His library (a remarkable one, with a valuable collection of tracts) and manuscripts were bequeathed to his congregation.
 The library was transferred to Renshaw Street Unitarian Chapel, to which the congregation moved in 1811.
 A letter (now lost) giving an account (6 August 1723) of the non-subscription debates in the Belfast sub-synod, which Winder had attended as a visitor, was printed in the Christian Moderator, October 1827 (p.
 274), from a copy by John Scott Porter, then minister at Toxteth Park chapel, Liverpool.